 What should those templates look like?
 I don’t know.
 If forced to give an answer, I would most likely fall back on some comfortable, nostalgic view – hardly objective or scientific.

 Objective anthropologists and sociologists (if courageous ones can be found) might give a good start.
 Perhaps the place to begin is acknowledging the sexual dimorphism in humans that co-evolved as our ancestors became, well, human.
-All those differences, size, body fat, musculature, flexibility, body hair, bone sructure, etc., and of course, brain wiring, co-evolved in varying environments as adaptations for successful reproduction.
+All those differences; size, body fat, musculature, flexibility, body hair, bone sructure, etc., and of course, brain wiring, co-evolved in varying environments as adaptations for successful reproduction.
 We have different races as our ancestors migrated into and adapted to different environments.
-Sexual di-morphisms that are common to all races are probably the most innate and therefore may provide a foundation for such templates.
+We have sexual di-morphisms as our ancestors adapted to the demands of successful reproduction.
+Those sexual di-morphisms that are common to all races are probably the most innate and therefore may provide a foundation for such templates.

-It would seem that society needs to engage in a conversation; what are the best definitions for “womanhood” and “manhood,” i.e., what would be the best sets of values, practices, responsibilities, expectations, attitudes and disciplines to maximize the probability of successful reproduction – in short, the image of what it is to be a (reproductively successful) man or woman?
-And then, of course, how might we get there from the current confusions and distractions?
+It would seem that society needs to engage in a conversation; what are the best templates for defining “womanhood” and “manhood,” i.e., what would be the best sets of values, practices, responsibilities, expectations, attitudes and disciplines to maximize the probability of successful reproduction – in short, the image of what it is to be a (reproductively successful) man or woman while at the same time maximizing the freedom to pursue individual dreams?
+And then, of course, how might we get there from the current confusions and distractions.